 That’s not chicken feed.
 And here’s the real rub:

 With conventional mortgages, you don’t have to pay mortgage insurance once your LTV reaches 78%.
-In other words, once your balance is down to $156,000 on that $200,000 house, you’re off the MIP hook.
+In other words, once your balance (on the above example) is down to $156,000 on that $200,000 house, you’re off the MIP hook.

 All these numbers are based on the ever-changing machinations of Washington D.C., of course.
 The FHA was set to cut premiums 25% in 2017 based on an executive order under the Obama Administration.

 That was cancelled when Donald Trump was sworn in as president, since Republicans said the reduction would have left the FHA without enough money to cover mortgage defaults.